On the Adversarial Convex Body Chasing Problem: Introduction

-In the classic CBC problem, with no restriction on mechanism that generates the convex sets, the Player needs to select a point that balances the future performance for all possible subsequent convex sets.
-Consequently, the competitive \textit{ratio} is considered as the performance metrics for most of the previous algorithms.
-In many real-world scenarios, however, the the convex bodies are selected (potentially adversarially) from a known set of convex sets (e.g. dynamic Blotto game~\cite{shishika2021dynamic}, etc.).
-With the additional information, one expects to obtain performance guarantees better than the competitive ratio.
+In the classic CBC problem, with no restriction on the mechanism that generates the convex sets, the Player needs to select a point that balances the future cost for all possible subsequent convex sets.
+Consequently, the competitive \textit{ratio} is considered as the performance metric for most of the previous algorithms in the literature.
+However, this performance metric can be ineffective in case of a high dimensional space $\X$.
+Moreover, in many real-world scenarios the convex bodies are selected (potentially adversarially) from a known set of convex sets (e.g., dynamic Blotto game~\cite{shishika2021dynamic}).
+With this additional information, one expects to obtain better performance guarantees than with the competitive ratio.

-In this work, we consider the adversarial convex bodies chasing (aCBC) problem, where a (finite) set of possible compact convex bodies are known to the Player, but the sequence of selected bodies is generated by an adversary: the Opponent.
-The adversarial selection of the convex bodies is further constrained over a graph.
-As a result, the index of the convex body selected at the current timestep has an impact on the convex bodies available at the next timestep.
-The Player's movement is also constrained within its (compact) reachable set, dependent on its current position.
-We formulate this competitive game as a zero-sum sequential game, where the Player aims to minimizes its total cost, while the Opponent tries to maximize it.
+In this work, we consider the \textit{adversarial} convex bodies chasing (aCBC) problem, where a (finite) set of compact convex bodies is known prior to starting the game, but the sequence of selected bodies is unknown to the Player, and is generated from the given set by an adversary (the Opponent).
+The adversarial selection of the convex bodies is further constrained over a graph, which implies that the currently selected convex body has an impact on the convex bodies available at the next time step\footnote{One can remove the graph constraint by using a fully-connected graph.}.
+The Player's movement is also constrained within the (compact) reachable set constructed from its current state.
+We formulate this competitive game as a zero-sum sequential game~\cite{owen2013game} where the Player aims to minimize its total cost, while the Opponent tries to maximize it.

-The contribution of this work is threefold: (i) the novel formulation of the adversarial CBC game; (ii) theoretical guarantees of a Lipschitz continuous max-min value function under mild assumptions; and (iii) a numerical algorithm that provides $\epsilon$-suboptimal performance guarantee with respect to the max-min solution.
+The contribution of this work is threefold: (i) we provide a novel formulation of the adversarial CBC game; (ii) we provide theoretical guarantees for the existence of a Lipschitz continuous max-min value function under mild assumptions; and (iii) we propose a numerical algorithm that provides bounded $\varepsilon$-suboptimal performance with respect to the max-min solution.